Key Stage 3

 Are you interested in the world all around you?
 Do you like to know why natural hazards occur or why some countries are richer than others?
 Are you concerned about the environment?
 Do you want to develop skills you will find useful long after you have left school?
 There has never been a better time to study Geography and attempt to understand the world in which we live.

-During Key stage 3 students have one lesson of Geography in Year Seven, two in Year Eight and one in Year Nine.
+During Key stage 3 students have two lessons per week.
 The subject is brought alive by using a wide range of engaging and interactive resources, and a very high standard of teaching.
-The aim of our curriculum is to enthuse and engage students through the study of geography.
-The Year Seven course has a very skills orientated feel with a lot of use of maps, ICT, aerial photographs and other resources.
-These are used to study their local area in a lot of depth and later in the year to study rivers.
-The Year Eight and Nine courses have a more in depth thematic approach.
+The aim of our curriculum is to enthuse and engage students through the study of geography and development of geographical skills.
 We use a wide range of assessment approaches during Key stage Three to ensure that our students progress well and achieve their best.
-A brief overview of what we cover is shown on the table below, which follows the National curriculum.
+A brief overview of what we cover is below:

 Key Stage 4

 Geography is a popular option choice with students at GCSE and forms part of the English Baccalaureate.
-We follow OCR syllabus B and our previous GCSE results have been very strong with 80% of students attaining A* - C and almost 30% gaining A* - A.
+We follow OCR syllabus B and our previous GCSE results have been very strong with over 80% of students attaining A* - C and almost 25% gaining A* - A. In the new OCR B GCSE course students will study a range of modules showing people’s interaction with the planet and the natural power of the earth.

 Key Stage 5